An useful instrument

 On my CV page, you will find a list of my publications, and some further info about my professional career.

-– the latest hobby I have picked up is golfing!
-Here is the link to where it all started: Volda Golf Club, and here is another to the course close to where I reside during my vacations: Utsikten Golfpark, Kvinesdal.
-My present residence is located only a five minutes driving from Drammen Golfbane.
+– another hobby of mine is golfing!
+Here is the link to where it all started: Volda Golf Club, and here is to the course close to where I reside: Utsikten Golfpark, Kvinesdal.

 – Speaking about vacation, here is the wonderful location where I spend much of my vacations: Eplehaien Vacation.